Julien2744/Annihilation-Recreated/README.md

 The damage also change depending on the diffculty

 > [!NOTE]
-> The boss health scale depanding on how many players there are in 80 blocks radius and if there are more than 3 players
+> The boss health scale depanding on how many players there are in 64 blocks radius and if there are more than 3 players
 >
-> scaling stop at 6 players but it can be change manualy in the folder `/data/annihilation/functions/boss/health_scale.mcfunction`
+> scaling stop at 6 players but it can be change manualy in the file `/data/annihilation/functions/boss/health_scale.mcfunction`

 ### Annihilation behavior